Journal: Ideas & Insights for Sustainable Homes and Retrofits

 Retrofit & Sustainability Greg Mathers Retrofit & Sustainability Greg Mathers

 What Is Retrofit?
-A Sustainable Architect’s Guide to Low-Energy Homes
+A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Have you ever wondered how you can enhance your home's energy efficiency without starting from scratch?
 What if there was a way to improve your living space while making it more sustainable?